AU-Master-Thesis/thesis/sections/3-methodology/study-1/configuration.typ

 As shown in @f.m.sdf, the process of generating the #acr("SDF") image is done in three steps:
 #set enum(numbering: box-enum.with(prefix: "Step "))
-+ *Rasterisation:* The rasterisation of the environment happens by creating a white image with resolution calculated by @eq.sdf-rasterisation:
++ *Rasterization:* The rasterization of the environment happens by creating a white image with resolution calculated by @eq.sdf-rasterization:

   $
     "width" = r_t times c#h(1em)"and"#h(1em)"height" = r_t times r
-  $<eq.sdf-rasterisation>
+  $<eq.sdf-rasterization>

   where $r_t$ is the tile-resolution from `environment.yaml`, and $c$ and $r$ are the number of columns and rows in the environment matrix respectively.
 Now going through each pixel of the environment, it is determined whether to make it black if it is either a part of the environment from the character matrix, or if it is part of an obstacle from the `obstacles` list.
-See @f.m.sdf#text(accent, "A") for the resulting rasterisation of the `environment.yaml` written in @lst.env-obstacle-config, but without any expansion.
+See @f.m.sdf#text(accent, "A") for the resulting rasterization of the `environment.yaml` written in @lst.env-obstacle-config, but without any expansion.

 + *Expansion:* The expansion of the obstacles is done, not by simply dilating the black pixels, but by expanding the underlying data of each of the placeable shapes providing the obstacles.
 This method provides a more accurate representation of the obstacles as if they were bigger, where a dilation would round over corners that would otherwise be sharp, which is an important detail to retain.
 See @f.m.sdf#text(accent, "B") for an example of the same `environment.yaml`, but with an expansion applied.